Forecasting Sparse Movement Speed of Urban Road Networks with Nonstationary Temporal Matrix Factorization: Experiments on Uber Movement Data

-In our experiment, we evaluate the model with 8-week data (from January $1$st to February $25$th) as training set, one-week data (February $26$th to March $4$th) for validation, and one-week data (March $5$th to March $11$th) for test.
-We use the rolling forecasting with time horizons $\delta=1,2,3,6$, corresponding to $\delta$-hour-ahead forecasting.
-We evaluate NoTMF against the following baseline models: \begin{itemize} \item \textbf{TMF}: This is the foundation of our NoTMF model, and it applies VAR to the temporal factor matrix without seasonal differencing following Eq.~\eqref{tmf_prob}. \item \textbf{TRMF} \cite{yu2016temporal}: TRMF achieves temporal modeling on latent temporal factors by applying univariate autoregressive process, and it is a special case of the general TMF as discussed in Eq.~\eqref{tmf_optimization_problem}. \item \textbf{BTMF} \cite{chen2021bayesian}: Bayesian Temporal Matrix Factorization (BTMF) is a fully Bayesian TMF model with Gaussian assumption, which is solved by using Markov chain Monte Carlo algorithm. \item \textbf{BTRMF}: Bayesian TRMF is a fully Bayesian treatment for TRMF model with Gaussian assumption. \end{itemize}
+In our experiment, we evaluate the model with 8-week data (from January $1$st to February $25$th) as the training set, one-week data (February $26$th to March $4$th) for validation, and one-week data (March $5$th to March $11$th) as the test set.
+We use rolling forecasting with time horizons $\delta=1,2,3,6$, corresponding to $\delta$-hour-ahead forecasting.
+To confirm the importance of seasonal differencing, we evaluate the proposed NoTMF model and baseline models in the TMF framework.
+We consider the following TMF models in the literature:

-TMF is the most important baseline, since the comparison between TMF and NoTMF will reveal the importance of explicitly modeling seasonality through differencing.
-We implement these models using the NumPy library in Python and all experiments were conducted on a desktop with $8$ cores i7-9700 CPU and $16$GB RAM.
-The adapted dataset and Python implementation (both CPU and GPU) are available at \url{https://github.com/xinychen/tracebase}.
+\begin{itemize} \item \textbf{TRMF} \citep{yu2016temporal}: TRMF achieves temporal modeling on latent temporal factors by applying a univariate autoregressive process. \item \textbf{BTMF} \citep{chen2022bayesian}: BTMF is a fully Bayesian TMF model with Gaussian assumption, which is solved by using the Markov chain Monte Carlo (MCMC) algorithm.
+This model has been empirically demonstrated to be state-of-the-art against some baseline models (e.g., matrix/tensor factorization) for both time series imputation and forecasting on sparse data. \item \textbf{BTRMF} \citep{chen2022bayesian}: Bayesian TRMF is a fully Bayesian treatment for the TRMF model with Gaussian assumption. \item \textbf{CTNNM} \citep{liu2022recovery, liu2022time}: Circulant tensor nuclear norm minimization that is implemented by the fast Fourier transform. \end{itemize}